 - “Casual” employees (i.e., people employed temporarily in positions without regular hours)

 - Domestic workers employed in the household

 - Shipyard and harbor workers

-If you work for a business as a seasonal, part-time or full-time employee, your coverage begins on day one at your job.
+If you work as a seasonal, part time, or full time employee, your coverage begins on day one at your job.

 How to File Your Pennsylvania Workers’ Compensation Claim

 According to the Pennsylvania Department of Labor & Industry, follow these steps to apply for workers’ compensation benefits:

 1. Notify your employer as soon as possible (but within 21 days) about your work related injuries.